jharger/random-card-draw/README.md

-# Random Tile Bag
+# Random Card Deck

-A program for testing board game mechanics by simulating drawing a random tile from a bag.
+A program for testing board game mechanics by simulating drawing a random card from a deck.

 ## Installation